Skip to content

 If one were to explain in sophisticated language, the police function is to protect the citizens from crime.
 But what if an institution designed to protect citizens becomes the perpetrator of the crime?

-In his influential work, Discipline and Punish, Michael Foucault pointed out that even when we believe that the prisons have failed at their tasks, we tend to keep them.
+In his influential work, Discipline and Punish, Michael Foucault pointed out that even when we believe that the prisons have failed their tasks, we tend to keep them.
 Perhaps we should not ask why the prison fails.
 Instead, what does it succeed at?

 When we ask the same question regarding the police, we will know that the police succeed at treating you the way you are intended to.
 If you are an educated elite, they do their best to keep you safe.
 In this process, they also succeed in suppressing the “vulnerable.”